-Annual General Meeting ("AGM")
+Annual General Meeting

-The AGM will be held virtually at noon on 30 May 2023 via the Lumi platform.
-Information on how to participate in the live webcast can be found on the Manager's website www.albion.capital/vct-hub/agmsevents.
+The Annual General Meeting ("AGM") will be held at noon on 6 June 2023 via the Lumi platform.
+Information on how to participate in the live webcast can be found on the Manager's website at www.albion. capital/vct-hub/agms-events.
+The notice of the AGM is at the end of this document.

-The Board welcome questions from shareholders at the AGM and shareholders will be able to ask questions using the Lumi platform during the AGM.
-Alternatively, shareholders can email their questions to AADVchair@ albion.capital prior to the Meeting.
+The Board welcomes questions from shareholders at the AGM and shareholders will be able to ask questions using the Lumi platform, or in person.
+Alternatively, shareholders can email their questions to AATGchair@ albion.capital prior to the Meeting.